Ambonese people

-The Ambonese (Ambonese: Orang Ambon; Indonesian: Orang Ambon) are an ethnic group of mixed Austronesian and Melanesian origin from Ambon Island in Maluku, an island group in Indonesia located between Sulawesi and New Guinea.
-They also live on the southwest of Seram Island, which is part of the Moluccas, Java, Western New Guinea, and other regions of Indonesia.
-Additionally, there are about 35,000 Ambonese people living in the Netherlands.
-By the end of the 20th century, there were 258,331 (2007 census) Ambonese people living in Ambon, Maluku.
-The Ambonese are largely Muslim and Christian.
+The Ambonese (Orang Ambon) are an ethnic group of mixed Austronesian and Melanesian origin from Ambon Island and the southwest of Seram Island in Indonesia's Maluku Province.
+Additionally, there are about 35,000 Ambonese living in the Netherlands.
+As of the 2007 census, there were 258,331 Ambonese living in Ambon, Maluku.
+The Ambonese are predominantly Christian with a significant Muslim minority.

 Language

 An Ambonese Malay speaker, recorded in the United States.

 The dominant language is Ambonese Malay, also known as Ambonese.
-It developed as a trade language in central Maluku and is spoken as a second language elsewhere in Maluku.
-Many Ambonese people speak Indonesian, especially around Ambon City.
+It developed as a trade language in the central part of Maluku and is spoken as a second language elsewhere in Maluku.
+Many Ambonese speak their own regional languages, which are collectively known as bahasa tanah.
+Fluency in bahasa tanah is most common in Muslim communities, whereas in Christian villages they have mostly been replaced by Ambonese Malay.
+Additionally, many Ambonese people speak Indonesian, especially around Ambon City and other urban areas, such as Jakarta.